The layperson’s guide to climate change. What’s happening and what’s being done about it.

-Due to the delay in enforcing KP, an urgent situation had been created and all countries needed to come on board so as to stop climate change.
-All the countries of the world signed the Paris agreement on November 4, 2016; fifty-five of the major economies responsible for 55% of the world’s carbon emissions ratified the agreement, thereby bringing it into force.
+The delay in enforcing the Kyoto Protocol had created an urgent situation.
+The goal was to get as many countries as possible to come on board to stop climate change.
+It was adopted by 196 parties at COP 21 in Paris, on 12 December 2015 and entered into force on November 4, 2016.
+As a result, fifty-five of the major economies responsible for 55% of the world’s carbon emissions ratified the agreement; thus, they brought it into force.

-Also, all 197 members of the UNFCC have now ratified the agreement.
-This has given a major boost to the fight against climate change.
+The Paris Agreement has given a significant boost to the fight against climate change.

-The Paris agreement has components similar to what KP has, i.e. it offers appropriate financial aid, technology transfer frameworks, and enhanced transparency services to member countries.
+The Paris agreement has components similar to what KP has, offering:

-Climate change is an existential threat for the world.
+Climate change is an existential threat to the world.
 Earlier estimates of when we would hit the 2-degree threshold have been revised multiple times.

-We have already crossed the milestone of 1-degree Celsius of temperature rise last year.
+We already crossed the milestone of 1-degree Celsius of temperature rise in 2019.

-Having come together and agreed to save the planet, countries must now act before it’s too late.
+Having come together and agreed to save the planet, all involved countries must now act before it’s too late.

-Some countries are making big strides toward mitigating climate change
+Some countries are making significant strides toward mitigating climate change.

 Morocco’s National Energy Strategy calls for generating 52 percent of its electricity production from renewables by 2030.

-Already Morocco has made a big impact on the problem, thanks to projects such as the Noor Ouarzazate complex, the largest concentrated solar farm in the world, which covers an area the size of 3,500 football fields, it generates enough electricity to power two cities the size of Marrakesh.
+Already Morocco has made a significant impact on the problem, thanks to projects such as the Noor Ouarzazate complex, the largest concentrated solar farm globally, which covers an area the size of 3,500 football fields, it generates enough electricity to power two cities the size of Marrakesh.

-India has emerged as a global leader in renewable energy, and in fact it is investing more in them than it is in fossil fuels.
+India has emerged as a global leader in renewable energy.
+It is investing more in them than it is in fossil fuels.
 Having established a goal of generating 40 percent of its power through renewables by 2030, its progress has been rapid.

-Dear to our hear as Costa Rica is home to the PuraVida Cure brand, we are so pleased to be able to add her to our list.
+Dear to our heart, as Costa Rica is home to the PuraVida Cure brand, we are so pleased to add her to our list.

-Costa Rica has launched an economy-wide plan to “decarbonize” the country by 2050, as the Central American nation aims to show other nations what is possible to address climate change.
+Costa Rica has launched an economy-wide plan to “decarbonize” the country by 2050.
+The Central American nation aims to show other nations what is possible to address climate change.

 In 2018 it had already generated 98 percent of its electricity from renewable sources—primarily hydropower—for the fourth consecutive year.

-In 2019, Costa Rica unveiled a plan to achieve zero emissions by 2050 in an effort to fight climate change.
-The goal would be to produce no more emissions than it can offset through things such as maintaining and expanding its extensive forests.
+In 2019, Costa Rica unveiled a plan to achieve zero emissions by 2050 to fight climate change.
+The goal would be to produce no more emissions than it can offset by maintaining and expanding its extensive forests.

-Such emission cuts are key to holding increases in global temperature to well under 2C (3.6F), the goal of the 2015 Paris Agreement on climate change.
+Such emission cuts are crucial to holding increases in global temperature to well under 2C (3.6F), the goal of the 2015 Paris Agreement on climate change.